BioBoost/course-linux-essentials/docs/06-ownership-and-permissions/README.md

 ## Linux Users

-Linux is a multi-user system.
+**Linux is a multi-user system**.
 A basic understanding of users and groups is required before ownership and permissions can be discussed, because they are the entities that the ownership and permissions apply to.

 In Linux, there are two types of users: **system users** and **regular users**.
 Traditionally, system users are used to run non-interactive or background processes on a system, while regular users are used for logging in and running processes interactively.